The Dollar Done Fell: Releases

-Nine tracks were released on "The Dollar Done Fell" LP in 1980 by JSP.
+Nine tracks were released on The Dollar Done Fell LP in 1980 by JSP.

-First released on CD in 1988, also on JSP, but with an alternate track list, titled "Live at the Checkerboard Lounge".
+First released on CD in 1988, also on JSP, but with an alternate track list, titled Live at the Checkerboard Lounge.
 The CD version was missing one track ("Trouble with My Women"), and the 16-minute title track ("The Dollar Done Fell") fades out at 6:36.
 Two more tracks were added to the CD version, "Don't Answer the Door" featuring lead vocals by L.C.
 Thurston, and an alternate version of "Tell Me What's Inside of You".
 "I've Got A Right To Love My Woman" fades out at 8:05 on the original vinyl, but the CD includes the full-length version.

 There are three more CD reissues with the same track listing as on the original CD release, but with three alternate covers.
 It was first released in the U.S. in 1995.

 Recordings

-All lead guitar are played by Buddy Guy, except first lead of "Buddy's Blues Part 1", 1st lead of "Done Got Over You", main lead of "Don't Answer the Door" by Phil Guy, lead in the middle of "Don't Answer the Door" by Little Phil Smith.
+All lead guitar parts are played by Buddy Guy, except first lead of "Buddy's Blues, Part 1", first lead of "Done Got Over You", and main lead of "Don't Answer the Door" by Phil Guy; lead in the middle of "Don't Answer the Door" by Little Phil Smith.
 Buddy Guy didn't play on "Don't Answer the Door" at all.
 "You Don't Know How I Feel" is actually the blues standard "I'll Take Care of You", but it was retitled.
 The music of "Tell Me What's Inside Of You" is based on Eric Clapton's "Strange Brew".
 The music of "The Dollar Done Fell" is based on the funky standard "Chicken Heads".